Simple Fleshy Fruits

 SLIDE the image to see pokeweed in flower.
 Pokeweed fruits are berries.

 In a wildly successful, never-ending attempt to annoy our neighbors through botany, we are endeavoring to grow the biggest pokeweed plant in Columbus, in our front yard.
 It’s shaped sort of like an elm tree.

 Sequoia pokeweed in Columbus, Ohio

 “How are you?”
 “I’m peachy!”
 “Oh, I’m sorry to hear that.”
 “Why are you sorry?” “”Because that must mean you are feeling kind of drupey” “Arghhh.
 That joke is really the endocarps.”

 Another very important, widespread fleshy fruit is the DRUPE.
 A drupe, also known as a “stone fruit,” is fleshy nearly throughout, except that it has a “pit,” i.e., a thick bony endocarp surrounding a single seed in the center.
 Not only the peach, but also the cherry and plum are familiar drupes that happen to all be within the same genus, Prunus (family Rosaceae).
 Incidently, the almond “nut” (it isn’t really a nut) is the stone of another Prunus.
 What you crack open with a nutcracker to expose the edible seed inside is the endocarp.
 The almond resembles a peach pit because it practically is one.
 The drupe is a common fruit type found in several plant families (often loosely called “berries.”)

 Below, black-haw.
 This is a common woodland shrub, a member of a family mainly consisting of opposite-leaved shrubs, the Caprifoliaceae, with three especially well-known genera: Viburnum (virburnums), Lonicera (honeysuckle), and Sambuscus (elderberry).

-MOUSEOVER the image to see black haw in flower.
+SLIDE the image to see black haw in flower.
 The viburnum fruit is a drupe